A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Numerical Results

 To assess the influence of the extrapolation order $J_c$ of the convective term, we compare the consistent splitting method for the cases $J_c = J - 1$ and $J_c = J$.
 For completeness, results obtained with the dual splitting scheme are also included.

-As BDF-1 is too dissipative and BDF-4 yields results comparable to those of BDF-3, Tab.~\ref{tab:taylor_green_bdf} shows the total numerically dissipated energy for BDF-2 and BDF-3.
+As BDF-1 shows large dissipation and BDF-2 is unconditionally stable, BDF-1 is not further analyzed.
+Tab.~\ref{tab:taylor_green_bdf} shows the total numerically dissipated energy for BDF-2, BDF-3, and BDF-4, with the latter adopting the iterated variant of the consistent splitting scheme.

 Again, the penalty terms are applied to all schemes in a postprocessing step.
 With the choice $J_c = J_p = J -1$, the consistent splitting method using BDF-3 remains stable at higher CFL numbers compared to the consistent splitting method and the dual splitting scheme with $J_c = J$ and $J_p = J - 1$, while producing results of similar quality.

 The results indicate that selecting $J_c=J-1$ rather than $J_c = J$ in the consistent splitting method increases robustness without compromising accuracy.
 A comparison between BDF-2 and BDF-3 again demonstrates the improved accuracy of the higher-order method.
+For the iterated method ($\Tilde{\text{CS}}$ with $J_c = J_p = J$), an increased stability regime can be observed, compared to the iteration-free version CS$^\star$ and the dual splitting scheme.
+The CFL number can be increased to 2.0 for BDF-4, while the accuracy remains comparable to the iteration free version CS.
+Note here again that the extrapolation order for the pressure in the iteration free consistent splitting scheme is lowered, further motivating the use of the more efficient iteration-free method.

-In summary, the results in this section indicate that i) the scheme is higher-order accurate in space and time, ii) implicit and semi-implicit linearization variants allow target CFL numbers (much) larger than 1 in practical examples, iii) BDF-3 and higher can be used to improve accuracy when using larger time steps also for non-smooth solutions showcased in the 3D Taylor--Green vortex benchmark, iv) the consistent splitting scheme with $J_c = J_p = J-1$ shows improved stability for BDF-3 compared to the dual splitting scheme and similar accuracy to the coupled solution approach.
+In summary, the results in this section indicate that i) the scheme is higher-order accurate in space and time, ii) implicit and linearly implicit variants of the convective term allow target CFL numbers (much) larger than 1 in practical examples, iii) BDF-3 and higher can be used to improve accuracy when using larger time steps also for non-smooth solutions showcased in the 3D Taylor--Green vortex benchmark, iv) the consistent splitting scheme with $J_c = J_p = J-1$ shows improved stability for BDF-3 compared to the dual splitting scheme and similar accuracy to the coupled solution approach.